 HOW CAN I PAY?

-PLEASE NOTE THAT PAYMENT BY CASH IS NOT ACCEPTED.
+PLEASE NOTE THAT PAYMENT BY CASH OR CHEQUE IS NOT ACCEPTED.

 SECURE ON-LINE PAYMENT

 WE ARE UNABLE TO TAKE CARD DETAILS OVER THE PHONE